Bitcoin Forum

 Infrastructure ____________________

-Talksearch is hosted on Google App Engine, utilizing several Compute Engine servers to run Elasticsearch.
-It has a capacity to host up to 180GB of posts.
+Talksearch's website is hosted on Google App Engine, but the search engine itself is hosted on a DDoS-protected server at Dartnode.
+Its IP address is shielded from public exposure by proxying all requests through Cloud Run Functions.
+It has a capacity to host up to 380GB of posts, including AI embeddings.
+Talksearch has access to 32GB of memory and a powerful dual-socket Xeon processor with 48 threads for powering natural language search.
 Backups are available off-site in case of disaster.
-None of this is cheap, and it costs around $170/month in total to maintain.
+Obviously, none of this is cheap, and it costs around $170/month in total to maintain.

 Roadmap ____________________